Tips to Create Better Videos With Your Drone

 4.2.
 Leading Lines

-Utilize leading lines such as roads, rivers, or buildings to guide the viewer’s eyes through the frame, adding depth and visual interest to your videos.
+Using leading lines such as roads, rivers, or buildings to guide the viewer’s eyes through the frame adds depth and visual interest to your videos.

 4.3.
 Symmetry and Patterns